 The purpose of the Technical Advisory Committee (also referred to as the Utility Advisory Committee) is to manage and achieve growth in a more service oriented manner.
-The committee incorporates the variety of disciplines necessary for quality development, including departments and divisions such as Public Works, Neighborhood Services, Public Services, Environmental Services, Fire and Police Departments as well as the City Manager.
+The committee incorporates the variety of disciplines necessary for quality development, including departments and divisions such as Neighborhood Services, Public Services, Environmental Services, Fire and Police Departments as well as the City Manager.
 Effective real estate development requires a great degree of planning and effective communication among all parties.
 Exceptional development is achieved from a committed partnership between the development community and staff.
 Teamwork is most effective when communication is consistent and professional, and requests from all sides are reasonable and based on factual information.

 What is the role of city staff?